Project H.A.M.M.E.R.: History

 Nintendo Software Technology, a team at Nintendo, began development on Project H.A.M.M.E.R. in 2003 for the Wii video game console.
 The project's internal codename was "Machinex" and it was designed for Nintendo's Western and hardcore gamer market.
 Unlike classic Nintendo games, the title was brutal and gritty.
 The game was officially announced at the 2006 Electronic Entertainment Expo.
 Silver Ant, another studio, produced the game's computer animated cutscenes.

-The project was revised several times even though it had almost reached completion.
-In one incarnation, the project became "Wii Crush" with cuter graphics but similar gameplay.
-A postmortem from former developers explained that the game's Wii Remote motion were never sufficiently enjoyable.
-The developers blamed the game's failure on the culture and racism of Nintendo Software Technology's senior Japanese leads, who the developers reported as ignoring their input on the cultural interests of the game's Western market.
+All parties involved agreed that the game was not shaping up to Nintendo's quality standards late in development, as a postmortem from former developers explained that the game's Wii Remote motion were never sufficiently enjoyable.
+However, there was disagreement between the development studio and Nintendo's Japanese executives on how to retool the game.
+The developers reported the Japanese leads, one of them being Katsuhiko Kanno, ignoring their input on how to improve the game in respect to the cultural interests of the game's Western market, a sentiment that would eventually result in multiple developers accusing Nintendo of racism and nationalism.

-Developers began leaving the team around when the game became the cuter "Wii Crush".
-The developers reported that the senior staff fired Project H.A.M.M.E.R. lead designer and did not take personal ownership of the project's faults.
-Nintendo of America conducted an internal review that showed the company's lowest morale scores.
-The project was finally cancelled in 2009.
+What would come out of this tumultuous time period is an incarnation of the game titled "Wii Crush" with similar gameplay but a graphical overhaul to be brighter and cuter.
+Katsuhiko Kanno was replaced by Pikmin and Pikmin 2 director Masamichi Abe around this time.
+Project H.A.M.M.E.R.'s lead designer was also fired around this time, with developers claiming the Japanese leads used him as a scapegoat and did not take any personal responsibility for the failure of the game.
+Developers than began an exodus from NST, which prompted Nintendo of America to perform an internal review.
+This review concluded there was a clear conflict of interests between developers and management and company morale was lower than ever before.
+Funding for the game was officially pulled in 2009 and the game was canceled.

-In July 2021, more information about the 2020 Nintendo Gigaleak revealed its title internally as "Hammer Man" and spoke about its beat 'em up style resembling musou gameplay.
+In July 2021, additional information unveiled from the 2020 Nintendo Gigaleak revealed its title internally as "Hammer Man" and spoke about its beat 'em up style resembling musou gameplay.